 One of Chiba's best beaches is at the Boso Peninsula's southernmost tip.
 Okinoshima Beach is a 200-meter sandbar that connects the mainland to a small uninhabited island.
 The beach offers excellent swimming, snorkeling, and seashell hunting.

 Okinoshima Beach is accessible by public transit.

 The beach is about 15 minutes by bus from Tateyama station.
-Tateyama is about 2 hours from Chiba on the JR Uchibo Line.
+Tateyama is about two hours from Chiba on the JR Uchibo Line.
 It is 10 minutes by bus from Tateyama Station to the Toyotsuhashi Bus Stop and then 25 minutes on foot.

 The sandbar used to be at the bottom of the ocean.
 Originally, the island was separated from the mainland, but a series of major earthquakes over the last few hundred years brought the ground level up.
 Now, you can walk across the sandbar and explore the island without entering the water.

-The island is one kilometer in circumference and covered in lush forest with some ancient trees that are over 300 years old.
-There is interesting plant life to see as well as unusual rock formations, so it's an excellent place to explore.
+The island is one kilometer in circumference and covered in lush forest, with some ancient trees that are over 300 years old.
+There is interesting plant life to see, as well as unusual rock formations, so it's an excellent place to explore.

 Okinoshima Beach is located at the northernmost reach of the ocean's coral, which gives it excellent snorkeling during the summer.
 The calm, warm water makes it ideal for beginners, so grab your snorkel and hop in.